-- Moving as much as possible is important to ease muscle tightening and prevent muscle shortening.
-Regular stretching with a wide range of motion is helpful.
-Regular exercise of the affected limbs is beneficial. - Braces or splints may help to hold a muscle in place and stop it from contracting. - Shots of botulinum toxin into spastic muscles in the upper and lower limbs can bring relief.
-There may be some soreness in the area of the injections. - There are oral medications that can help.
-However, side effects, such as weakness, sleepiness or nausea may occur when taking oral medications. - ITB (intrathecal baclofen) therapy involves implanting a small pump.
+- Targeted injections of botulinum toxin into spastic muscles in the upper and lower limbs can bring relief. - Oral medications can help relax the nerves and muscles. - Neuromuscular electrical stimulation or vibrations can be applied to spasmatic muscles. - Intrathecal baclofen therapy involves implanting a small pump.
 The pump delivers medication (baclofen) directly into the spine.
 The medicine travels via the spinal fluid.
 This helps prevent side effects that may happen with oral medication.
-ITB may be considered when a patient doesn't respond well to other treatments.
+Baclofen therapy may be considered when a patient doesn't respond well to other treatment.